vectara/react-search/README.md

 Define the z-index of the search modal.

+##### `onToggleSummary` (optional)

+Accepts a callback that will receive a boolean argument indicating whether the "Summarize search results" toggle is enabled.

 ##### `isSummaryToggleVisible` (optional)

 Whether users will be able to summarize search results or not.